ETH-PEACH-Lab/hci_stats/README.md

-# hci_stat_exercise
+# HCI Stats

-This repository contains in-class exercise for the "Statistical Analysis in Practice" lecture for from prof. April Wang.
+This repository contains in-class exercise for the "Statistical Analysis in Practice" lecture from prof. April Wang.

-The purpose of this exercise is for students to practice on your own.
+The purpose of this exercise is for students to practice on their own.
 There is no need to submit the analysis notebook.
-We will update the repository to include a reference solution afterwards.
+We have updated the repository to include a reference solution.

 - `starter.ipynb` is the notebook you will use for the exercise lecture
 - `dataset.csv` is a fake dataset based on the example VR controller study we discussed during the lecture